Admission Requirements: Life Sciences, B.S. / Osteopathic Medicine, D.O.

 - If you fall below the cumulative and/or semester GPA of 3.5, you will be placed on probationary status.
 Only one probation is allowed.

-- If you fall below the cumulative and/or semester GPA of 3.5 for a second time, you will be dismissed from the program.
+- If you fall below the cumulative and/or semester GPA of 3.5 an additional time after being placed on probation, you will be automatically dismissed from the program.

-- Favorable letters of recommendation from NYIT's departmental B.S./D.O. committee.
+- Favorable letters of recommendation from New York Tech's departmental B.S./D.O. committee.

-- Application package submitted by Feb.
-1 prior to August start (must include MCAT score).
+- Application package submitted by January 1 during your third year of undergraduate study (includes MCAT score).

 The Life Sciences, B.S. degree will be conferred upon successful completion of your first year of medical school.
 You will then complete an additional three years in the College of Osteopathic Medicine, as the D.O. program is a total of four years.